 |Utilities||Dishwasher, Cooker, Fridge, Freezer, Washing machine|

-|Furniture||2 Sofa beds, Double beds (3), Single beds (4), Cots (1), Dining seats for 12, Lounge seats for 9|
+|Furniture||Double Beds (3), Sofa Beds (2), Single Beds (4), Cots available (1), Dining seats for 12, Lounge seats for 9|

-|Other||Linen provided, Towels provided, High chair|
+|Other||Linen provided, Towels provided, High chair available|

 |Outdoors||Balcony or terrace, Private garden, BBQ, Bicycles available|

-|Access||Parking, Suitable for people with restricted mobility, Not suitable for wheelchair users|
+|Access||Parking, Not suitable for wheelchair users|